sky-music/sky-music.github.io/how-to-read.md

 <p>This signifies a pause in the song.</p>

-<p>Please note that all the sheets on this website are fan made and are the creators own interpretation.
-If you already know the song and it's rythm in your head it will help reading the music sheets here.</p>
+<p>Please note that all the sheets on this website are fan-made and are the creator's own interpretation.
+If you already know the song and its rhythm in your head, it will help reading the music sheets here.</p>

-If you notice any errors on a sheet or require any further assitance come and join our <a href="./discord.html">Discord</a>.
+If you notice any errors on a sheet or require any further assistance, come and join our <a href="./discord.html">Discord</a>.

  <h2>Demo</h2>
-  <p class="home-page"> We can recommend <a href="http://skysheetmusic.com">skysheetmusic.com</a> as piano simulator to practise songs.</p>
+  <p class="home-page"> We can recommend <a href="http://skysheetmusic.com">skysheetmusic.com</a> or <a href="https://sky-music.herokuapp.com">https://sky-music.herokuapp.com</a> as piano simulators to practise songs.</p>
   <iframe src="https://player.vimeo.com/video/358248560" width="640" height="400" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>